-By Debra Pretty-Straathof, Ontario Federation of Agriculture
+By Debra Pretty-Straathof, Director, Ontario Federation of Agriculture

 Ontario’s farm workforce is changing.
 More farmers are retiring, selling their farms or transitioning the business to the next generation.
 Younger farm faces are making more purchasing and management decisions.
 And while technology and automation are changing the way many farm businesses operate, Ontario remains Canada’s largest agricultural employer and we rely heavily on a skilled labour force that is increasingly shrinking.